-- (1) The ERAA methodology shall be used as the methodology for conducting the ERAA by ENTSO-E. - (2) The revised methodology shall be applicable to the first edition of the ERAA started following the approval of the revised methodology by ACER, in line with its competences mentioned in Article 23(7) of the Electricity Regulation.
-The ERAA methodology shall be fully implemented in the fourth edition after a revised version of the ERAA methodology is applicable. - (3) The ERAA methodology may be implemented through a gradual process, whereby 'proof of concept' testing and impact assessment of the different methodological elements should ensure that they are mature enough before they become an integral part of the ERAA.
-Such an approach strikes a balance between accuracy and feasibility of the targeted improvements. - (4) ENTSO-E should assess whether the implementation of the ERAA methodology may lead to cybersecurity risks.
-If it is the case, ENTSO-E shall report on such risks (and potential mitigation measures) to ACER without undue delay. - (5) ENTSO-E may suggest potential improvements of the ERAA methodology to ACER.
+- 1. The ERAA methodology shall be used as the methodology for conducting the ERAA by ENTSO-E. The ERAA methodology shall be fully implemented by the end of 2023. - 2.
+The revised methodology shall be applicable to the first edition of the ERAA started following the approval of the revised methodology by ACER, in line with its competences mentioned in Article 23(7) of the Electricity Regulation.
+The ERAA methodology shall be fully implemented in the fourth edition after a revised version of the ERAA methodology is applicable. - 3.
+The ERAA methodology may be implemented through a gradual process, whereby 'proof of concept' testing and impact assessment of the different methodological elements should ensure that they are mature enough before they become an integral part of the ERAA.-Such an approach strikes a balance between accuracy and feasibility of the targeted improvements. - 1.4.
+3. ENTSO-E should assess whether the implementation of the ERAA methodology may lead to cybersecurity risks.
+If it is the case, ENTSO-E shall report on such risks (and potential mitigation measures) to ACER without undue delay. - 2.5.
+ENTSO-E may suggest potential improvements of the ERAA methodology to ACER.
 Irrespective of any suggestion from ENTSO-E, ACER may request amendments to the ERAA methodology pursuant to Article 27(4) of Electricity Regulation.